mantlenetworkio/networks/run-node-mainnet.md

 The first time you start the node it synchronizes from regenesis (December 1th, 2022) to the present.
 This process takes hours.

+> note: if sync speed is slow , you could try to use https://dtl-us.mantle.xyz for us , https://dtl-eu.mantle.xyz/  for eu, https://dtl-ap.mantle.xyz/  for apac , you could find this config in ./mainnet/envs/geth.env, the default value is : https://dtl.mantle.xyz

 #### Stop